Four Cheese Truffle Gnocchi

 Osteria Santa Spirito Truffle Gnocchi recipe

-We enjoyed a wonderful meal with our group there in June, which was led by our good friend and Italian native Emanuele Leoni Dickinson.
+We enjoyed this wonderful meal in Florence thanks to the suggestion of our good friend and Italian native Emanuele Leoni Dickinson.
 He leads tours to Italy through his Pacngo.net website.

 The restaurant has a small dining room that opens up to the town square, where there is additional outdoor seating.
 Since we were visiting during a heat wave that saw temperatures rising into the mid 90s, we huddled up inside the dining room.
 There was just enough room for our party of 13 to get some relief from the heat and enjoy some of the best food in Florence.